Pharmacy Technician/Assistant Career & Education Information

 - More than one-third of these states require some form of continuing education, regardless of whether or not pharmacy techs received a post-secondary education, in order to maintain official status.

-- As of November 2011, professional certification is required in 18 states: Arizona, Idaho, Illinois, Iowa, Louisiana, Maryland, Massachusetts, Mississippi, Montana, New Mexico, Oregon, South Carolina, Texas, Utah, Virginia, Washington, West Virginia, and Wyoming.
+- As of December 2014, professional certification is required in 23 states: Arizona, California, Connecticut, Idaho, Illinois, Iowa, Kansas, Louisiana, Maryland, Massachusetts, Michigan, Mississippi, Montana, New Mexico, North Dakota, Oregon, South Carolina, South Dakota, Texas, Utah, Washington, West Virginia, and Wyoming.

 - The main certifying body for pharmacy techs in the U.S. is the Pharmacy Technician Certification Board (PTCB).